As with most types of employee feedback, there are three main stages in a pulse:

 Over time, this allows it to feel part of business-as-usual for employees, rather than a random survey event that is unexpected.
 Creating a good operating rhythm with a pulse program will also help avoid survey fatigue.

 Building a good operating rhythm means being consistent in timing of all stages of your survey.
 An example of a monthly operating rhythm is below:

 Does a Monthly Pulse Survey Mean That Action Has to Be Taken Every Month?

-In reality, it’s impractical for most organizations to act on and make organizational changes on a monthly basis.
+In reality, it’s impractical for most organisations to act on and make organisational changes on a monthly basis.
 But at the same time, without any post-survey activity at all, there is a real danger of the survey losing impact (and therefore responses) over time.

 Employees may not expect that all their feedback is acted on every time.
 But what they will expect is that their feedback is listened to, acknowledged, and that recurring themes are addressed in time.

 So each pulse, you should be prepared to: